29 Jul Role and Duties of a Company Secretary

 No. There is no longer a legal requirement for private companies to have a company secretary unless its Articles of Association explicitly requires the company to have a secretary.

 What qualifications does a company secretary need?

-What are the duties of a company secretary?
+What are the duties of a secretary?

 Does the company secretary have any liability or special duties?

-The responsibility on a company secretary is far less than that of a director.
+The responsibility of a company secretary is far less than that of a director.
 However, they can be criminally liable for defaults committed by the company such as a failure to file in the time allowed any change in the details of the company’s directors and secretary, and the company’s confirmation statement.

-The company secretary usually undertakes the following duties:
+The secretary usually undertakes the following duties:

 - Maintaining the statutory registers including the register of members, register of directors and secretaries, register of persons with significant control, register of directors’ interests, register of charges and for public companies the register of interests in shares

 - Prompt filing of statutory returns in the correct format and at the correct time.

 - Providing members and auditors with notice of meetings.